Nikki & Swami Farm the Living Soil

-The Atlanta Goshen.
+The Atlantic Ocean.
 Yeah.
-So she went by ship from Canada to England.
-Uh, at that point I had flown, uh, my first time to India.
-I was working on a film called Sansi that a friend of mine, uh, has now just reissued.
-And we were visiting various places in, uh, in, uh, Israel, Iran and Nepal and India filming various Holy men at that time.
-And then Nikki and I went, she went separately individually.
-Uh,
+So, she went by ship from Canada to England.
+At that point, my first time to India I was working on a film called Sanyasi that a friend of mine has now just reissued.
+And we were visiting various places in Israel, Iran and Nepal and India filming at that time.
+And then Nikki went separately individually.

 Nikki Lastreto (08:28):

-well, a little bit of dark history and not dark, but deep history.
+Well, a little bit of dark history, well not dark, but deep history.
 Swami and I met in 1969 when I was only 14, and he was an older, cool hippy guy in San Francisco.
 And then we got together as a couple in about 1980.
-And at that point we had both already done our individual journeys, Overland, India, and at, um, in 80, we got together and that’s, you know, when I did the whole newspaper thing and he was an artist in the city and then we dropped out again and we dropped out together.
-And that was in starting around 86 we did forbid.
-And then 89 and then 92 we seriously dropped out and just went back and lived in Indiana for the rest of the nineties, mostly.
+And at that point we had both already done our individual journeys, overland, India, and in the ‘80s we got together and that’s when I did the whole newspaper thing and he was an artist in the city and then we dropped out again and we dropped out together.
+And then ‘89 and then ‘92 we seriously dropped out and just went back and lived in India for the rest of the ‘90s, mostly.
 Although I came back to California for a bit.

 Donnell Alexander (09:13):

 How does weed fit into this?
-Were you used, were you growing?
+Were you growing?
 Were you selling?
-What was the culture like for you as you’re making your way to the middle part of your lines?
+What was the culture like for you as you’re making your way to the Mendo part of your lives?

 Nikki Lastreto (09:21):

-Um, for me it was about selling it.
-Yes.
-And in San Francisco, and I would, I knew some people up in Mendocino and actually we were getting a lot of weight at that point.
-Of course, if I’m South of the border, uh, Thailand, all of those places for a while.
-So we were always very involved in the weed culture.
-But in the other end of it.
-So it wasn’t until, um, 1997 when I had met Tim Blake, who’s now been the founder of the Emerald cup and more, and Tim and I became fast friends and I ended up up here working with Tim on his cannabis farms, um, starting in about 1998 and that’s when I first got my hands into the soil and started actually primarily in the harvesting and trimming end of it.
-But I started really learning about cannabis from the other end instead of just sales in the city
+For me it was about selling it.
+And in San Francisco, I knew some people up in Mendocino and actually we were getting a lot of weed at that point of course, from the South of the border, Thailand, all of those places for a while.
+So, we were always very involved in the weed culture but in the other end of it.
+So it wasn’t until 1997 when I had met Tim Blake, who’s now been the founder of the Emerald Cup and more, and Tim and I became fast friends and I ended up here working with Tim on his cannabis farms, starting in about 1998 and that’s when I first got in my hands into the soil and started actually primarily in the harvesting and trimming end of it.
+But I started really learning about cannabis from the other end instead of just sales in the city.

 Swami Chaitania (10:08):

-those days.
-We called it a ganja bootcamp when you would be up here and you’d carry bags of soil on your back under the bushes into the heighten hat mountain.
+Those days.
+We called it a ganja bootcamp when you would be up here, and you’d carry bags of soil on your back under the bushes into the mountains.